Five mistakes a company can make online

-A web agency is a team of experienced web designers and developers, project managers, graphic designers, SEO experts and at times, even content writers.
+A web design agency, like SoftNEP, is a team of experienced web designers and developers, project managers, graphic designers, SEO experts and at times, even content writers.
 As such, freelancers have limited expertise.
 Speaking from experience, a strong developer is rarely a strong designer and vice-versa.

 Oftentimes what happens is that businesses are not familiar with their online audience and are unable to make projections about their future.
 At SoftNEP, we’ve helped a lot of clients garner a considerable online audience through meticulous planning and strategies.